Nov 3rd, 2015

 TORONTO: The Justice Centre for Constitutional Freedoms (JCCF) has issued a legal warning letter to the City of Toronto, calling on the City to reverse its decision to deny the Christian group “Voices of the Nations” its right to continue using Yonge-Dundas Square for its annual music festival.

 Voices of the Nations describes its mission as “to provide a venue and unite the various denominations, cultures and the outstanding talents within the Christian community” and “to embrace and celebrate the wonderful diversity in the city.”
 Held the first weekend in August, this annual event showcases the talents of numerous performing groups and artists from a broad cross-section of the Christian community.
-In 2015 the event did not include preaching, consisting solely of performances by artists celebrating their faith.
+In 2015 the event consisted solely of performances by artists celebrating their faith.

 The City of Toronto states that Voices of the Nations (VOTN) is not allowed to continue its annual event in the public square in 2016 because songs at the 2015 VOTN event were “praising Jesus” which violates a City policy against “proselytizing.”
 On October 22, 2015, Natalie Belman, the Manager of Events for Yonge-Dundas Square told VOTN: